 Can I get a marriage-based green card when living apart from my spouse?

 Ans: Marriage-based green card eligibility depends upon the reason for living apart from your spouse.
 If you live far away due to marital problems that can lead to ultimate separation, you will get trouble with a marriage-based green card.
-But if you are living far away due to your employment or restriction of your home country for a specific time period, you may find a complex process but ultimately will end up with the attainment of a green card.
+While, if you are living far away due to your employment or restriction of your home country for a specific time period, you may find a complex process but ultimately will end up with the attainment of a green card.

 How long does it take to get a marriage-based green card?